lakshayrohila/ehdd/INSTALL.md

    ![ehdd releases page screenshot-2](https://i.ibb.co/0sfZ41b/ehdd-release2.png)

-   You will see some options here:-
+   **Explanation of each download option:**

    Ones named as `ehdd-v...-arch.tar.gz` are already built binary sources, while those named as `Source Code (...)` are the source codes from which binaries have been built (You can use these sources for installation by [Method-2](#method-2)).

    Note the `-arch` part here -- these are the specific architectures for which the specific binary has been built.

    Read [Binary Architectures](#binary-architectures) for more information on each architecture.

 2. Open up a terminal in the directory in which file was downloaded in **Step 1**.